Blues and barbies! New festival to sizzle at Rotorua Lakefront

 The festival will showcase top blues performers from all over New Zealand and Australia from November 25 to 27.

-The festival line-up already includes well-known local band, House Band, as well as Wizard and Oz, Rehaab, Lazy Fifty, Dirty Tones with Fat Max, Collision, Theory 89, Kerry Le Lieve, Midnight Soul, Bruce Bissett and Kokomo with many more still to be announced.
+The festival line-up already includes well-known local band House Band, as well as Wizard and Oz, Rehaab, Lazy Fifty, Dirty Tones with Fat Max, Collision, Theory 89, Kerry Le Lieve, Midnight Soul, Bruce Bissett and Kokomo with more still to be announced.

-Hailing from the sunny Bay of Plenty, blues 'n' roots band Kokomo has been together since the 1990s.
+Hailing from the sunny Bay of Plenty, blues 'n' roots band Kokomo have been together since the 1990s.
 They are renowned for dynamic live shows and smart distinctive songwriting.

-The band has toured extensively throughout New Zealand, performing at major rock, blues, jazz and folk festivals and with many top blues musicians from around the world.
+The band have toured extensively throughout New Zealand, performing at major rock, blues, jazz and folk festivals and with many top blues musicians from around the world.

-The mouth-watering barbecue side of the Blues and BBQ Festival will be managed by locals Shaun and Alia Branson of Black Label Barbecue.
+The mouth-watering barbecue side of the festival will be managed by locals Shaun and Alia Branson of Black Label Barbecue.

 "Our barbecue journey really started by entering competitions, so Shaun and I are stoked to be sharing this experience with our Rotorua community," Alia said.